 Buyers moving to the Big Island frequently ask our agents and our Relocation Coordinator about rainfall.
 Some buyers are looking for a consistently warm, dry, sunny climate.
-On the other hand, because many homeowners (especially in East Hawaii and those who live off-grid) rely on rainwater catchment tanks for their water supply, these buyers need to clearly identify where there is consistently abundant rainfall.
-Farmers and ranchers also benefit from ample rainfall, a necessity to their agricultural endeavors.
+On the other hand, because many homeowners (especially in East Hawaii and those who live off-grid) rely on rainwater catchment tanks for their water supply, Big Island property buyers often need to clearly identify where there is consistently abundant rainfall.
+Farmers and ranchers also rely heavily on ample rainfall, a necessity to their agricultural endeavors.

 The University of Hawaii’s Geography Department has recently released the online version of the Rainfall Atlas of Hawaii – complete with an Interactive Map enabling users to pinpoint and zoom in on specific areas and corresponding data, as well as to identify patterns over larger areas.
 Maps showing annual rainfall totals are available as well as maps with monthly mean rainfall totals.